emerge-lang/compiler/design.md

 ### Visibility  Modifiers

-This language distinguishes between visibility within the same source set/libary and outside code.
+Emerge distinguishes between visibility within the same source set/libary and outside code.
 Elements can be visible throughout an entire codebase but not to code that lives in other code bases.
 The goal of this is to enable more
 optimization: this distinction reduces the number of symbols exposed to other